MicrosoftDocs/azure-devops-docs/docs/artifacts/feeds/feed-permissions.md

 `[Project name] Build Service ([Organization name])` (e.g. FabrikamFiber Build Service (codesharing-demo))

-you can also use the `Allow project-scoped builds` feature if you would like to automatically set up permissions for your project-scoped build identity.
+You can also use the `Allow project-scoped builds` feature if you would like to automatically set up permissions for your project-scoped build identity.

 1. With your feed selected, select the gear icon ![gear icon](../../media/icons/gear-icon.png) to access the **Feed settings**.